Frequently Asked Questions

 How do I get involved in Amazon Future Engineer?Students, university graduates and primary school teachers can apply to different stages of the Amazon Future Engineer programme.
 To see if Amazon Future Engineer is a fit for you, your school or your students, please visit the programme pages of the Amazon Future Engineer website.

-Why is Amazon launching Amazon Future Engineer?We’re committed to helping young people – particularly those from lower-income backgrounds – to develop and learn computer science skills so they have equal opportunities in the future world of work.
+Why did Amazon launch Amazon Future Engineer?We’re committed to helping young people – particularly those from lower-income backgrounds – to develop and learn computer science skills so they have equal opportunities in the future world of work.
 By giving students and teachers the chance to access computer science skills training we believe Amazon Future Engineer can help close the computer science skills gap.
 We firmly believe that household income should not define how well a child does at school.
-Amazon Future Engineer launched in the US in 2018 and the UK launch is the first international expansion of the programme.
+Amazon Future Engineer launched in the US in 2018 and the UK launch was the first international expansion of the programme.

 How are you ensuring the programme reaches children from lower-income communities?The elements of the programme target students from lower-income communities as follows:

-Primary robotics workshops – Targets students from lower-income communities by using the UK government’s Income Deprivation Affecting Children Index to identify areas which have a high proportion of children living in deprived areas.
-This measure will be used to identify the schools we promote the workshops to in our marketing and outreach.
+Primary robotics workshops – Targeted students from lower-income communities by using the UK government’s Income Deprivation Affecting Children Index to identify areas which have a high proportion of children living in deprived areas.
+This measure was used to identify the schools we promote the workshops to in our marketing and outreach.

 Secondary Teach First – Targets lower-income students as Teach First places their trainee teachers in schools in these areas.
 Teach First uses the UK Government’s Income Deprivation Affecting Children Index to identify schools.

 Bursaries – In the UK, bursaries are specifically for lower-income students.
 The universities set the specific criteria of which students can apply, based on household income i.e. household income must be below a certain level.